theebus/MySQL/README.md

 #### Date differenece
-First sql query helps you to get date different by Hard coding and you need to edit its format also.
+<p> First sql query helps you to get date different by Hard coding and you need to edit its format also. </p>

 #### Date difference Easy Code file